exercism/rust/README.md

 Pull requests should be focused on a single exercise, issue, or conceptually cohesive change.
 Please refer to Exercism's [pull request guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md).

-- Follow the coding standards for Rust.  [rustfmt](https://github.com/nrc/rustfmt) may help with this and can be installed with `cargo install rustfmt`.
+Please follow the coding standards for Rust.  [rustfmt](https://github.com/nrc/rustfmt) may help with this and can be installed with `cargo install rustfmt`.

 ### Verifying your Change